superchris/stirtrek-2024/index.md

 ---

+# But is this actually viable?
+- Our state is *all* on the server
+- Something needs to hold state for *every connected client*
+- This could be millions of stateful connections
+- We just went to crazy town right?

+---

 # The secret sauce: Elixir
 - Erlang/OTP: 25 years of distributed computing learning baked in
 - Extremely light-weight processes to manage state